 Turn off auto-lap and auto-pause functions.

-Backup your files to your computer.
+Back up your files to your computer.

-Lack of memory is a problem in every computer and your sports computer is not an exception.
+Lack of memory is a problem in every computer, and your sports computer is not an exception.

 Get a cheap backup sports computer or have your phone ready.

 Ask the experts.